While staying home, due to COVID-19 first lockdown, I decided to start a new project that I had been thinking about doing for a long time.

 I don’t aim to compare with food bloggers or experts.
 My goal is simply to share my experience in preparing a budget and at the same time, delicious meals quickly.

-Keep in mind my intercultural experience, travelling to most of the European countries, has influenced my recipes and they’ve converted into some sort of fusion cuisine.
+Keep in mind my intercultural experience, traveling to most of the European countries, has influenced my recipes and they’ve converted into some sort of fusion cuisine.

 No more talking…let’s start cooking my favourite dishes!

 Enjoy!
 Stay tuned.
-I will add recipes daily.
+I will add recipes on a regular basis.